InnocentFIVE/ode-notes/README.md

 # ode-notes

-this.source.tex is the little notes from *Ordinary differential Equation E4* by Gaoxiong Wang.
+this.source.tex is the little notes from *Ordinary Differential Equation E4* by Gaoxiong Wang.
-Actually, it is the copy of book and I just translate the content into hte Touhou shape.
+Actually, it is the copy of book and I just transfrom the content into the Touhou shape.

 ~~Cirno is so cute, right?~~

-Now Ill *TRANSLATE* the *Linear ODEs*.
+Now I*ll* *TRANSLATE* the chapter *Linear ODEs*.

 Dont build the ".tex" arbitrarily, it **must be** contribute to the "none .errors and none PDF".
 Just read the PDF instead.